life-itself/second-renaissance/content/contribute.md

 ## Contact

-If you run into any issues while following this guide, please [let us know](https://lifeitself.us/contact/) so we can improve this guide to help future contributors.
+If you have any issues while following this guide, please [let us know](https://lifeitself.us/contact/) so we can improve this guide to help future contributors.